jolocom/jolocom-lib/docs/signedCredentials.rst

     }
   }

-.. note:: Typings / deifnitions for credential types the library supports by default are made available through the ``@jolocom/protocol-ts`` ``npm`` package.
+.. note:: Typings / definitions for credential types the library supports by default are made available through the ``@jolocom/protocol-ts`` ``npm`` package.
   Alternatively, you can check out the GitHub repositories for the `core types <https://github.com/jolocom/cred-types-jolocom-core>`_, as well as `demo types <https://github.com/jolocom/cred-types-jolocom-demo>`_.

 It's worth noting that in the aforementioned credential, the ``issuer``, the ``subject``, and the signature ``creator`` are the same DID.